gitKrystan/2025-emberfest/slides.md

 ---

-# "Boldly Go Where No Data Has Gone Before"
+# "Boldly Go Where Your Data Has Gone Before"

 Unlike other data libraries, _Warp_**Drive** is built around: